Graffiti Fonts®

 The graffitifonts.com website first went online in 2002 but only a tiny fraction of the featured typefaces on the site were actual graffiti style fonts.

 On June 3rd 2002, with the debut of graffitifonts.com the first website dedicated entirely to graffiti style typefaces emerges.
-With less than a dozen real graffiti styles available & only a few of those included, the site is largely populated by graffiti-ish fonts that could be used to loosely emulate graff styles.
+With less than a dozen real graffiti styles in existence & only a handful of those fonts included, the site is largely populated by graffiti-ish fonts that could be used to loosely emulate graff styles.
 Several of the early graffiti style tytpefaces listed in this timeline were included.
 Seemingly, permantently stuck as the #1 search result, this site would survive & evolve for about a decade.
-It was taken over by the Graffiti Fonts® type foundry in 2007 but left largely unchanged until it was merged with the foundry's home site, formerly found at graffitifonts.net in 2012.
+It was taken over by the Graffiti Fonts® type foundry in 2007 but left largely unchanged until 2012, when it was merged with the foundry's home site, formerly found at graffitifonts.net.

 2003 - graffitifonts.net goes online